karlospn/mytechramblings-site-source-code/content/posts/basic-demonstration-of-httpclient-usage.md

 ## Source code

-- A new ``HttpClient`` is instantiated everytime a new request comes in.
+- A new ``HttpClient`` is instantiated every time a new request comes in.
 - The ``HttpClient`` is not disposed after being used.

 ```csharp